PietroPrandini/GuitarHub/README.md

 * The format of the sheet is ISO A5 to support the portability.
 * Every song use at most 2 pages and in this case the first of these pages will be an even page: you haven't got any problem about reading it.
 ![only2pages](img/forReadme/only2pages.png)
-* Support both alphabetic and solfedge note names.
+* Write the song with alphabetic note names and you can generate that song in both alphabetic and solfedge note names without rewriting it.
 ![alphabetic](img/forReadme/alphabetic.png) ![solfedge](img/forReadme/solfedge.png)
 * You are welcome to add your favourite songs with a pull request.
 * The book is licensed by a Free Culture License.